11 THINGS TO KNOW BEFORE YOU GET A NEW MOTOR

 This is harder to visualize, but if the pins are long enough and not stubby pins, they create a hardened core near the tunnel that creates less of a bending movement.

 Machining pinned mains in a Subaru platform is extremely difficult.
-In fact, most shops are not able to do this correctly and end up ruining the block.
-We cant/wont release our technique, but it is in depth and takes an understanding of how these motors are designed to be able to achieve accurate results.
-If the mains are not pinned correctly, the mains will be off and will either spin, or cause a rod bearing failure.
-I can’t stress the importance of choosing an engine builder who KNOWS what they’re doing in this regard.
+Most shops are not able to do this correctly and end up ruining the block.
+We can’t/won’t release our technique, but it is in-depth and takes an understanding of how these motors are designed to be able to achieve accurate results.
+If the mains are not pinned correctly, the mains will be off and will either spin or cause a rod bearing failure.
+I can’t stress the importance enough of choosing an engine builder who KNOWS what they’re doing in this regard.

 9. Benefits of closed deck-

 Preload is best understood as a constant load/force/stress put on an object that will not allow the object to undergo fatigue cycles unless the external force exceeds the preload.
 Preload has other benefits, but for this exercise, it is best understood as a “fatigue barrier.”

 Fatigue is best explained with a paperclip.
 Taking a paper clip and bending it repeatedly, even with low force, will create microcracking which with repeated stress propagates these cracks along grain boundaries thus creating one large crack that continues to grow with repeated cycles until finally, it breaks.
 This is fatigue failure, and it can be measured with testing and graphical representations called S-N curves.
 Each material has a dedicated curve, and Engineers spend hours designing a part to be below this curve based on the number of cycles.
 There are Ph.D. dissertations written for decades on this subject, so to not divert too much time into this subject, we will need to understand the basics; repeated loading will cause premature failure quicker in materials like aluminum and making sure the parts are designed to last through this repeated cycling is absolutely key in a lasting part.